-Computer Science Information Systems
+Computer Science Information Systems - Suggested Coursework

-Associate in Arts Code: 1032 Contact Persons: QC Faculty, Jamie Hill, 309-796-5284, Rm.
-1-152; East Campus, Jason Stalides, 309-854-1713, Rm.
-A-234
+Contact Persons: QC Faculty, Jamie Hill, 309-796-5284, Rm.
+1-152; East Campus, Advising, 309-854-1709

 Students planning to major in computer science with an information systems emphasis at a four-year institution should follow the Black Hawk College Associate in Arts curriculum.
 The completion of the course of study outlined will satisfy graduation requirements at Black Hawk College.
 Since universities may require specific courses for a computer science major, students should consult with the Transfer Center at Black Hawk College and/or a computer science advisor for additional information.
 Those not planning to transfer to a four-year school should also see the Computer Technology Programs.